mahlqvist/mahlqvist/README.md

 # Hi there ✨

-Thank you for visiting my GitHub profile!
+Thank you for stopping by!

-- 💻 I'm curious and passionate about python and math
+- 💻 I'm a Python enthusiast, curious and passionate about solving code and math problems
-- 🐱‍👤 I'm currently studying to become a python developer
+- 🐱‍👤 Currently sharpening my skills in machine learning and AI to bring new ideas to life
-- 🕹️ My favorite game is World of Warcraft
+- 🕹️ My most played game is World of Warcraft
 - 🎬 My favorite movie is The Matrix
-- 🥁 My favorite band is Kiss
+- 📚 My favorite book is Project Hail Mary
 - 🌌 Fun fact: Neutron stars can spin at a rate of 600 rotations per second
-- 🥋 When not coding I'm thinking about my code
+- 🧠 I approach coding like martial arts, always learning, always improving

 _"Empty your mind, be formless.
 Shapeless, like water."_